sreeharikv112/AugmentedReality/README.md

 * Capture the image with AR objects

 <br>
-I have a globe near by my seat :blush:   :stuck_out_tongue_winking_eye:
+I have a globe near by my desk  :blush:   :stuck_out_tongue_winking_eye:
 <br><br>